-In order to capitalize on the widespread usage of 5-FU and the significant global commercial opportunity for a more effective and safer fluoropyrimidine, we plan to initiate a Phase 1/2 trial in 2022 in patients with advanced solid tumors to identify additional indications and combinations, including with immuno-oncology agents such as PD-1 inhibitors, for NUC-3373's further development.
+In order to capitalize on the widespread usage of 5-FU and the significant global commercial opportunity for a more effective and safer fluoropyrimidine, we have initiated a Phase 1b/2 modular trial, NuTide:303, of NUC-3373 in combination with the PD-1 inhibitor pembrolizumab for patients with advanced solid tumors and in combination with docetaxel for patients with lung cancer.

-- Rapidly develop NUC-7738 as a treatment for patients with solid tumors. - We have recently completed enrollment in the Phase 1 part of the ongoing Phase 1/2 trial, NuTide:701, of NUC-7738 in patients with advanced solid tumors and have initiated the Phase 2 part of this trial.
-We plan to report further data from the NuTide:701 trial in 2022. - Leverage our proprietary ProTide technology platform to develop additional product candidates.
-We are pursuing the transformation of both well-established and widely used nucleoside analogs as well as novel nucleoside analogs, which we believe have the potential to address additional areas of unmet medical need in oncology. - Continue to protect and strengthen our intellectual property position.
+• Rapidly develop NUC-7738 as a treatment for patients with solid tumors.

+We completed enrollment in the Phase 1 part of the ongoing Phase 1/2 trial, NuTide:701, of NUC-7738 in patients with advanced solid tumors, and NUC-7738 is currently in the Phase 2 part of the NuTide:701 clinical trial, which is evaluating NUC-7738 as a monotherapy and in combination with the PD-1 inhibitor pembrolizumab for patients with advanced solid tumors.

+• Leverage our proprietary ProTide technology platform to develop additional product candidates.

+We are pursuing the transformation of both well-established and widely used nucleoside analogs as well as novel nucleoside analogs, which we believe have the potential to address additional areas of unmet medical need in oncology.

+• Continue to protect and strengthen our intellectual property position.

 We own or have exclusive rights to the core technologies underlying our ProTide technology platform.
 We have been granted patents in key markets, including the United States, Europe and Japan, protecting the composition of matter of NUC-3373, NUC-7738, Acelarin and other of our product candidates.
 We intend to further expand and enhance our intellectual property position.
-Our patent portfolio has grown substantially in the past year and we are actively evaluating new intellectual property opportunities as they arise, with the intention of further expanding our intellectual property position. - Build a focused commercial organization.
+Our patent portfolio has grown substantially in the past year and we are actively evaluating new intellectual property opportunities as they arise, with the intention of further expanding our intellectual property position and defending our patents when necessary.

+• Build a focused commercial organization.

 We have worldwide rights to all product candidates that we are developing.
-We believe that many of the cancers we are initially targeting with our ProTides can be addressed by a focused sales and marketing team.
-We plan to commercialize any product candidates for which we receive regulatory marketing approval using a specialized sales force in the United States and Europe.
+We believe that healthcare professionals who treat the majority of patients with the cancers we are initially targeting with our ProTides can be addressed by a relatively focused sales and marketing team.
+We currently plan to commercialize any product candidates for which we receive regulatory marketing approval using a specialized sales force, either independently or in partnership with a commercialization partner, in the United States and Europe.